MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/troubleshoot-desktop-flow-run-queue-errors.md

 #### AttendedUserNotLoggedIn

 This error occurs when the user specified in the connection is not logged into the target machine.
-This error will only appear in Power Automate for desktop versions 2.43 or later.
+This specific error is only available in Power Automate for desktop versions 2.43 or later.

 ##### Resolution

-Log on to the target machine as the user specified in the connection, leave the session active, and try running your desktop flow again.
+Log on to the target machine as the user specified in the connection, leave the session active, and try running your attended flow again.

 #### UIFlowAlreadyRunning